galminyana/galminyana.github.io/Assignment02.md

 ```
 <img src="https://galminyana.github.io/img/A02_ReverseShell-ExecveStack_Shellcode01.png" width="75%" height="75%">

-This shellcode could be more reduced removing the stuff to print the `"Passwd: "` prompt.
+This shellcode could be more reduced, removing the stuff to print the `"Passwd: "` prompt.
 The `close()` call haven't been used in this assignment.
 But with the reduction to **123 bytes** is good enought.

 ### Executing Final Shellcode
 ---